uzair958/Stroke-Prediction-Data-Analysis-Case-Study/README.md

  MYSQL
  TABELUE

-This case study is the part of Google Data Analytics Specialization
+I have completed this case study to showcase my skills acquired in Google data analytics specialization.